SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Cash and Equivalents

-Upon adoption of the new revenue recognition standard at the beginning of Fiscal 2019, trade accounts receivable are recorded at invoiced amounts, less contractual allowances for trade terms, sales incentive programs and discounts.
-Prior to the adoption of the new revenue recognition accounting standard, trade accounts receivable were recorded at invoiced amounts, less estimated allowances for trade terms, sales incentive programs, discounts, markdowns, chargebacks and returns as discussed below in the "Revenue Recognition" section.
-Royalty receivables are recorded at amounts earned based on the licensees’ sales of licensed products, subject in some cases to contractual minimum royalties due from individual licensees.
+Trade accounts receivable are recorded at invoiced amounts, less contractual allowances for trade terms, sales incentive programs and discounts.
+Royalty receivables are recorded at amounts earned based on the licensees' sales of licensed products, subject in some cases to contractual minimum royalties due from individual licensees.
 VF maintains an allowance for doubtful accounts for estimated losses that will result from the inability of customers and licensees to make required payments.
-The allowance is determined based on review of specific customer accounts where collection is doubtful, as well as an assessment of the collectability of total receivables considering the aging of balances, historical and anticipated trends and current economic conditions.
-All accounts are subject to ongoing review of ultimate collectability.
-Receivables are written off against the allowance when it is probable the amounts will not be recovered.
+The allowance is determined based on review of specific customer accounts where collection is doubtful, as well as an assessment of the collectability of total receivables, which are grouped based on similar risk characteristics, considering historical trends, adjusted for current economic conditions and reasonable and supportable forecasts when appropriate.
+The allowance represents the current estimate of lifetime expected credit losses for all outstanding accounts receivable and reflects the Company's ongoing evaluation of collectability, customer creditworthiness, historical levels of credit losses and future expectations.
+Receivables are written off against the allowance when it is determined that the amounts will not be recovered.

 Inventories are stated at the lower of cost or net realizable value.
 Cost is determined on the first-in, first-out method and is net of discounts or rebates received from vendors.
 Management performs an evaluation to estimate net realizable value using a systematic and consistent methodology of forecasting future demand, market conditions and selling prices less costs of disposal.
 If the estimated net realizable value is less than cost, VF provides an allowance to reflect the lower value of that inventory.
 This methodology recognizes inventory exposures at the time such losses are evident rather than at the time goods are actually sold.
 Historically, these estimates of future demand and selling prices have not varied significantly from actual results due to VF’s timely identification and ability to rapidly dispose of these distressed inventories.